Brautigan > Chronology 1950s

 Brautigan sent a manuscript titled Linda, a collection of fourteen poems with a dedication page reading "for Linda," to The Macmillan Company, New York, New York.
 The manuscript was rejected and returned in May of 1956.

 Sunday, 19 February 1956

 Brautigan was paroled from the Oregon State Hospital into the custody of William Folston, his step-father.
 Brautigan later told his daughter, Ianthe, "I realized I made a big fucking mistake.
 So I did my best to get out of there as fast as I could.
 I became a model patient.
 [I was there] three months" (Ianthe Brautigan 155).
 See Obituaries-Memoirs-Tributes > Memoirs > Ianthe.

 Hoping to provide a less stressful home environment, Edna Webster asked Lois Barton and her husband, Harold, to provide Brautigan with room and board at their ranch on Fox Hollow Road/Harry Taylor Road, outside of Eugene, Oregon.
 Harold ran the rooming house at 467 West 17th in Eugene where Brautigan lived just prior to his commitment to the State Hospital.
 Brautigan stayed in a one-room cabin behind the Bartons' house.
 He ate meals with the family and worked at off jobs about the property.

 All were hand-written in spiral-bound composition notebooks.
 Brautigan gave all these manuscripts to Edna Webster prior to his departure from Eugene, Oregon, for San Francisco, California, in June 1956.
-Portions of these manuscripts were later collected and published in The Edna Webster Collection of Undiscovered Writings
+Portions of these manuscripts were later collected and published in The Edna Webster Collection of Undiscovered Writings.
+See Collections > Edna Webster.

 Wednesday, 29 February 1956